Log Cabin FAQ’s

 A. By our joiners – 1-3 days depending on size

-A. Yes, we have our own plumbers, painters and electricians, who have worked for us for years, we never out-source work.
+A. Yes, we have our own electricians and painters, who have worked for us for years, we never outsource work.

 A. Yes, all of our products can be customised and you can even work with our design team to design your own log cabin.